HajimeShimizu/CDISC-CORE-GUI/README.md

 - Specify report folder. '/report' is recommended.

 Log
 - Specify log level.
 Default value is "Critical".
-This setting is highly recommended.
+Default setting is highly recommended.
 - Valid options are Critical/Error/Warn/Info/Debug.
+- Gigantic amount of logs are provided in Debug mode.

 ## How to prepare external dictionaries
 ### MedDRA